hakehardware/hakehardware.github.io/docs/guides/autonomys/docker-node-autonomys.md

 One way to make sure you have your ports forwarded correctly is to check on [you get signal](https://www.yougetsignal.com/tools/open-ports/).
 Just enter 30333 and 30433 and click "Check".

 And that is it!
-As mentioned earlier, it is quite simple to add Farmer containers to the existing stack file, and that is covered in the Farmer Guide.
+As mentioned earlier, it is quite simple to add a cluster, so check out the [Farmer Cluster Guide for Autonomys](https://hakehardware.github.io/docs/guides/autonomys/docker-cluster-autonomys), and that is covered in the Farmer Guide.